#pathtozerocarbon, #sustainability

 1. A1-A3 Reduction: Mass timber forestry activities, harvesting, and manufacturing can emit less carbon than comparable steel or concrete buildings, but improper harvesting may result in larger impacts.
 This will be difficult to show until more forest- and mill-specific wood EPDs become available.

 3. Forest carbon: carbon sequestration occurs in forests, beyond the harvested tree.
 Soil, roots, and other plants store carbon.
 They can be significantly impacted by forest management.
-EPD accounting omits the forest carbon flux, so the Upstream Tool helps create an A0 module to understand the impacts of procuring from different forests.
-More research and data is needed to understand how this A0 module can inform decision-making when comparing wood structure to other materials and comparing forest practices.
+EPD accounting omits the forest carbon flux, so the Upstream Tool can help to understand the impacts of procuring from different forests.
+More research and data is needed to inform decision-making when comparing wood structure to other materials and comparing forest practices; one estimate of global, consequential emissions suggests large net carbon emissions from forestry.

 In order to realize carbon sequestration at scale, our industry will need to demand wood for sustainably managed forests and take care not to use illegally cut wood or forced/coerced labor; Buildings As a Carbon Sink and an important rebuttal discuss the supply issues.